 In case you're looking for a prefab weekend retreat, take a gander at the Sommerhaus Piu designed by Patrick Frey and Björn Götte.
 Located in Germany, the wooden prefab is simply laid out, elegant in form, and completely versatile depending on your needs.
 With a design that draws upon the beauty of the surrounding landscape, its slightly pitched roof angles up to increase the light and depth of the living space, and a large wrap around deck extends the living quarters into the great outdoors.

-Coming in at less than 70 sq meters, there's enough room for two simple bedrooms, a bathroom, kitchenette and an amply sized living and dining area.
-Surrounded by floor-to-ceiling sliding doors, inhabitants can take in the views and easily expand the living space.
+Coming in at less than 70 sq meters, there's enough room for two simple bedrooms, a bathroom, kitchenette and a amply-sized living and dining area.
+Surrounded by floor-to-ceiling sliding doors inhabitants can take in the views and easily expand the living space.

 Patrick Frey and Björn Götte designed the home to enable people to spend their time in a place which they can afford, not only in summer, but all year round.